Football chant: 1960s developments

 A more controversial aspect of this period of change was that abusive chants targeted at rival team or fans also became widespread.
 These may be taunts and insults aimed at the opposition teams or players to unnerve them, or obscene or slanderous chants targeted at individuals.
 A sampling of English football chants in the late 1970s found these types of chants to be the most numerous.
 Threats of violence may also be made to their rivals in chants; although such threats were rarely carried out, fights did occur which, together with increasing level of hooliganism in that period, gave these threats a real edge.
 Some abuses are racial in nature; for example, anti-Semitic chants directed at Tottenham Hotspur began in the 1960s, also against the Argentine club Atlanta (commonly heard in the 1960s but may have begun as early as the 1940s), and against the Dutch club Ajax in the 1970s.
 Racist insults directed at black players began to be heard in the 1970s and 1980s in England and Spain when black players started appearing in their leagues in increasing numbers.
 Concerns over the abusive nature of some of these chants later led to measures in various countries to control them, for example, the British government made racist and indecent chants an offence in the UK in 1991.
-In Italy, the Mancino law was used to prosecute fans for inciting racism.
+In Italy, the Mancino law was used to prosecute fans for inciting racism, and fans were excluded from their ground for derogatory chants.
 Despite efforts to stop them, some chants remain an issue around the world, such as the "Eh puto" chant used by Mexican fans, and racist chants in many countries.